inno-devops-labs/F23-core-course-labs/app_python/README.md

 # Show Your Time

-Here I developed small Python web application that displays the current time in Moscow.
+Here I developed small Python web application that displays the current time in Moscow and number of visits.

+### App Routes
+`/` - show current Moscow time

+`/visits` - show the number of visiting `/` route

 ## Before the start